awsdocs/aws-snowball-developer-guide/doc_source/get-credentials.md

    + Make a note of the unlock code \(including the hyphens\), because you need to provide all 29 characters to transfer data\.
    + Choose **Download manifest** in the dialog box and follow the instructions to download the job manifest file to your computer\.
 The name of your manifest file includes your **Job ID**\.
 **Note**
 We recommend that you don't save a copy of the unlock code in the same location in the workstation as the manifest for that job\.
-For more information, see [Best Practices for the AWS Snowball Edge Appliance](BestPractices.md)\.
+For more information, see [Best Practices for the AWS Snowball Edge Device](BestPractices.md)\.

-Now that you have your credentials, the next step is to download the Snowball client, which is used to unlock the AWS Snowball Edge appliance\.
+Now that you have your credentials, the next step is to download the Snowball client, which is used to unlock the AWS Snowball Edge device\.

 **Next:** [Download and Install the Snowball Client](download-the-client.md)